 “You want to make sure it fits snuggly so it doesn’t move around.
 If you accidently walk into something or if a piece of material is flying at you, you want it to hit the brim first.
 Oh!
 And, if it gets too hot, know that there are sweat bands available, too”

 Focus of the causes of their behavior.
-If you know they are working in a super-hot environment and the hard hats aren’t ventilated, then you should suspect they will push them back (either backwards or upwards off their forehead).
+If you know they are working in a super-hot environment and the hard hats aren’t ventilated, then you should suspect they will push them back (either the hard hat backwards or upwards off their forehead).
 Providing a better ventilated hard hat with a sweat band gets better results then telling them “I told you to!”

 ADDRESSING THE STYLE ISSUE